imballinst/imballinst.dev/src/pages/blog/marriage-and-emotional-affection/index.md

 So, yes.
 My paranoid self won again.
 Shortly after I graduated, I went to a conference called [ICoDSE 2016](https://eventegg.com/icodse-2016/).
 There were a lot of my friends who got into that conference as well, hence it was a great time.
 We went to souvenir shops, where I bought a pair of sandals as a gift for "someone".

 I got back to Bandung and took a day off (if I remember correctly).
 The next day, I gave Hawa the sandals.
 I must say, for a person who had such paranoid opening up to the opposing gender, I never saw such happiness in one's face when receiving a gift from me.
-I think that was the moment where my "paranoid castle" began to crumble.
+I think that was the moment where my "paranoid castle" began to crumble, and so it did.

 After that, it was a slow-but-sure ride.
 We got closer and closer, until we were "officially" together on March 2017.
 I thought slow buildup to the relationship would mean that we understood each other.
 I couldn't be more wrong.
 That was the moment where I began to learn 3 important things in life: **trust**, **patience**, and **empathy**.